 Similarly, sfx/demon/, has two similarly quiet and unfiltered versions of one of the Demonic Voice's Snapmap lines.

-base\sound\soundbanks\pc\English(US)\streamed_vo_dlc3.pck (Added in the December 7 2016 patch) contains a sizable amount of placeholder VO.
-Their filenames in soundbanksinfo.xml start with things like vo_snapmaps_genericfemale1_ and vo_snapmaps_genericmale1_, pointing to these likely being intended for generic character voiceover for campaign-style Snapmaps.
-Additional placeholder VO is present starting with vo_vega_dlc3_arcademode_, and it appears to be placeholder versions of VEGA's arcade mode voiceover from before VEGA's voice actor was bought in.
+"base\sound\soundbanks\pc\English(US)\streamed_vo_dlc3.pck" (added in the December 7 2016 patch) contains a sizable amount of placeholder VO.
+Their filenames in soundbanksinfo.xml start with things like vo_snapmaps_genericfemale1_ and vo_snapmaps_genericmale1_, pointing to these likely being intended for generic character voice-overs for campaign-style Snapmaps.
+Additional placeholder VO is present starting with vo_vega_dlc3_arcademode_, and it appears to be placeholder versions of VEGA's arcade mode voice-over from before VEGA's voice actor was brought in.
 Why exactly this was added after Arcade Mode was finished and released is unknown.

 Post all of these clips.
 Maybe.
 Somehow.
 There's a LOT of them.

 |DOS||Doom (1993) (Prototypes) • Doom II: Hell on Earth (Prototypes) • Final Doom|

 |Windows||Doom (1993) (Prototypes) • Doom 3 (Prototypes) • Doom (2016) • Doom 64 • Doom Eternal|

 |Mac OS Classic||Doom (1993) • Doom II: Hell on Earth • Final Doom|